SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Panda Research is basically for anyone looking to make some extra money.
 However, that anyone needs to be based in the United States.
 In fact, it may not even be for people looking to make extra money because most people have complained about not being paid.

-Is Panda Research a Scam or Legit?
+Is Panda Research Legit?

 Most people complain about the fact that they’ve completed their surveys and reached the $50 limit and still haven’t been paid.
 That’s where Panda Research’s tons of payment conditions come in.